 Cory Catfish, also called Cory Cats, Cory Fish and Corydoras Catfish, are very popular freshwater fish in pet stores.
-Cory Catfish are hardy fish for their size and are staples in freshwater community tanks.
+Corys are hardy fish for their size and are staples in freshwater community tanks.
 Cory Catfish are often described as armored catfish, due to their plates of bone-like material running the length of their bodies.
 There are many different Cory Catfish types, all varying in size and color, but Bronze Cory Catfish are probably the most common.
 The good news is that Cory Catfish care is easy regardless of the type.
 Because Cory Catfish care is basically effortless, they are especially popular with beginner hobbyists.

 Buying A Cory Catfish: What To Look For